aravraj/aravraj.github.io/about.md

 permalink: /about/
 ---

 I am an undergraduate researcher at IIT Madras, where I have been studying for the past four years.
 I am fortunate to be advised by Profs.
-[Ravindran](http://www.cse.iitm.ac.in/~ravi/), [Shankar Narasimhan](http://www.che.iitm.ac.in/~naras/research.htm), and N. Sridharakumar.
+[Ravindran](http://www.cse.iitm.ac.in/~ravi/), [Shankar Narasimhan](http://www.che.iitm.ac.in/~naras/research.htm), and Sridharakumar.
 I am a proud member of [RISE Lab](http://www.cse.iitm.ac.in/) and [ILDS](http://cmsrv.iitm.ac.in/ilds/home/).

-After dabbling in Systems & Control theory and (briefly) Statistical Physics, I found my calling in Artificial Intelligence.
-AI essentially formalized all questions that interested me and generalized decision & control.
+After dabbling in mathematical signals & systems theory and (briefly) statistical physics, I found my calling in optimization and machine learning.

-I am broadly interested in the interplay between learning and decision making.
-Consequently, my deepest interests are in machine learning (RL), optimization, control, online algorithms, and various aspects of perception (esp vision).
+I am broadly interested in the interplay between optimization, learning, and decision theory.
+Consequently, my deepest interests are in reinforcement learning, stochastic optimization, and of late deep learning.

 ### Contact me